bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 - [ ] This analyzer reports when the `AssemblyTitle`, `AssemblyDescription`, `AssemblyConfiguration`, `AssemblyCompany`, `AssemblyProduct`, `AssemblyCopyright`, `AssemblyTrademark`, `AssemblyCulture`, `AssemblyVersion` or `AssemblyFileVersion` is missing or invoked with an empty string.

 ### AV2230: Only use the dynamic keyword when talking to a dynamic object (HIGH)
-- [ ] This analyzer reports when a member, parameter or variable that is declared as `dynamic` is assigned the result of an expression whose type is not `object` or `dynamic`.
+- [x] This analyzer reports when a member, parameter or variable that is declared as `dynamic` is assigned the result of an expression whose type is not `object` or `dynamic`.
+Requires [IOperation support](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV2235: Favor async/await over the Task (HIGH)
 - [x] This analyzer reports invocations of `Task.ContinueWith`.
 Requires [IOperation support](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).